 Michael Lista is an investigative journalist, essayist and poet in Toronto.
 He has worked as a book columnist for The National Post, and as the poetry editor of The Walrus.
 He is the author of three books: the poetry volumes Bloom and The Scarborough, and Strike Anywhere, a collection of his writing about literature, television and culture.
 His essays and investigative stories have appeared in The New Yorker, The Atlantic, Slate, The Walrus, Canadaland, and Toronto Life, where he is a contributing editor.
-He was the 2017 Margaret Laurence Fellow at Trent University, a finalist for the Allan Slaight Prize for Journalism, and the winner of the 2020 National Magazine Awards for both Investigative Reporting and Long Form Feature Writing.
+He was the 2017 Margaret Laurence Fellow at Trent University and the winner of the 2020 National Magazine Awards for both Investigative Reporting and Long Form Feature Writing.
 His story “The Sting” is being adapted by Adam Perlman, Robert Downey Jr., and Team Downey into a television series for Apple TV+.